Special Activities Center: History

-World War II
+Office of Strategic Services

 While the World War II Office of Strategic Services (OSS) was technically a military agency under the Joint Chiefs of Staff, in practice, it was fairly autonomous and enjoyed direct access to President Franklin D. Roosevelt.
 Major General William Joseph Donovan was the head of the OSS.
-Donovan was a soldier and Medal of Honor recipient from World War I. He was also a lawyer and former classmate of FDR at Columbia Law School.
-Like its successor, the CIA, OSS included both human intelligence functions and special operations paramilitary functions.
-Its Secret Intelligence division was responsible for espionage, while its Jedburgh teams, a joint U.S.-UK-French unit, were forerunners of groups that create guerrilla units, such as the U.S. Army Special Forces and the CIA.
-OSS's Operational Groups were larger U.S. units that carried out direct action behind enemy lines.
+Donovan was a soldier and Medal of Honor recipient from World War I. He was also a lawyer and former classmate of Roosevelt at Columbia Law School.
+Like its successor the CIA, the OSS included both human intelligence functions and special operations paramilitary functions.
+Its Secret Intelligence Division was responsible for espionage, while the Jedburgh teams, a U.S.-U.K.-French collaboration, were forerunners of groups that create guerrilla units, such as the U.S. Army Special Forces and the CIA.
+The OSS's Operational Groups were larger U.S. units that carried out direct action behind enemy lines.
 Even during World War II, the idea of intelligence and special operations units not under strict military control was controversial.
-OSS operated primarily in the European Theater of Operations (ETO) and to some extent in the China-Burma-India Theater, while General of the Army Douglas MacArthur was extremely reluctant to have any OSS personnel within his area of operations.
+The OSS operated primarily in the European Theater of Operations and to some extent in the China-Burma-India Theater, although General of the Army Douglas MacArthur was extremely reluctant to have any OSS personnel within his area of operations.

-From 1943 to 1945, the OSS also played a major role in training Kuomintang troops in China and Burma, and recruited other indigenous irregular forces for sabotage as well as guides for Allied forces in Burma fighting the Japanese army.
+From 1943 to 1945, the OSS played a major role in training Kuomintang troops in China and Burma, and recruited other indigenous irregular forces for sabotage as well as guides for Allied forces in Burma fighting the Japanese army.
 OSS also helped arm, train and supply resistance movements, including Mao Zedong's People's Liberation Army in China and the Viet Minh in French Indochina, in areas occupied by the Axis powers.
 Other functions of the OSS included the use of propaganda, espionage, subversion, and post-war planning.